 (7) "Aerobic System" means an alternative system that incorporates a septic tank or other treatment facility, an aerobic sewage treatment facility, and an absorption facility to provide treatment before dispersal.

-(8) "Agent" means the director or person authorized to act on behalf of the director, frequently referring to department or contract county staff performing onsite permitting activities.
+(8) "Agent" means the director or person authorized to act on behalf of the director, frequently referring to DEQ or contract county staff performing onsite permitting activities.

 (9) "Alteration" means expansion or change in location of an existing system or any part thereof.
-Major alteration is the expansion or change in location of the soil absorption facility or any part thereof.
-Minor alteration is the replacement or relocation of a septic tank or other components of the system other than the soil absorption facility.
+Major alteration is the expansion or change in location of the soil absorption facility, treatment unit, or any part thereof.
+Minor alteration is the replacement or relocation of a septic tank or other components of the system other than the soil absorption facility, as well as a change in distribution technique or method.

-(10) "Alternative System" means any onsite wastewater treatment system approved by the commission or department for use in lieu of the standard subsurface system.
+(10) "Alternative System" means any onsite wastewater treatment system approved by the commission or DEQ for use in lieu of the standard subsurface system.

 (11) "Alternative Treatment Technologies" means an alternative system that incorporates aerobic and other treatment technologies or units not specifically described elsewhere in this division.

-(12) "Approved Material" means construction items that have been approved for use by the department.
+(12) "Approved Material" means construction items that have been approved for use by DEQ.

-(13) "Approved Criteria" means methods of design or construction that have been approved for use by the department.
+(13) "Approved Criteria" means methods of design or construction that have been approved for use by DEQ.

 (14) "ASTM" means American Society of Testing Materials.